secretgraph/secretgraph/README.md

 To query net groups, use secretgraph.node with a composed id: `<net>:<primaryCluster flexid>` and apply base64 on it.
 You get an NetNode and can query its groups.

-Note: you need the manage permission of the primaryCluster
+Note: you need the manage permission of the primaryCluster or the admin permission `manage_user`

 ## How does net resource tracking work?